laurakond/Stitch-Art-Guides-pp4/README.md

 ![Book Tutorial modal](documentation/images/features/book-tutorial-modal.png)

 **My Tutorials page (restricted access)**
-- The user can access their booked tutorial information in their My Tutorials page.
-There they can see past and upcoming bookings, and if they do not have any current bookings, "Discover tutorials" or "Book tutorial" buttons are displayed that would take the user to appropriate pages.
+- The user can access their booked tutorial information in the My Tutorials page.
+There they can see past and upcoming bookings, and if they do not have any current bookings, "Discover tutorials" or "Book tutorial" buttons are displayed that will take the user to appropriate pages.
 - Each upcoming tutorial has two buttons: "Edit" and "Cancel".
-    - If the user wants to cancel the booking, the modal pops up asking the user to confirm the cancellation.
+    - If the user wants to cancel the booking, the modal pops up asking the user to confirm the cancelation.
-        - Upon successfull cancelation, a confirmation message is displayed at the top of the page and the user is redirected to My Tutorials page.
+        - Upon successful cancelation, a confirmation message is displayed at the top of the page and the user is redirected to My Tutorials page.
     - If the user wants to edit the booking, they are redirected to an individual edit booking page.

     ![My Tutorials page](documentation/images/features/my-tutorials-page.png)